Ramin0036/Computer-Vision-Learning/10-R-CNN/README.md

 # Define the original content for each file to ensure accuracy
-content_5 = """# 🚀 R-CNN Family: From R-CNN to Faster R-CNN

 > 📑 Comprehensive GitHub README about the evolution of the R-CNN family.